Stability of colloids

 If this insoluble phosphate salt buffer comes from a colloidal dispersion, it can co-precipitate the particles next to it.
 To avoid this, one could use chelating operators which in particular respect the metal particles and therefore prevent them from reacting with the phosphate.
 Non-phosphate buffers could then be replaced with phosphate buffers, if possible, to avoid instability.

-👩🔬 If you want to know other articles similar to Stability of colloids you can visit the CHEMISTRY
+👩🔬 If you want to know other articles similar to Stability of colloids you can visit the Chemistry

 You May Be Interested in: